feldy90/SQL-Queries/README.md

 # SQL-Queries
-Queries used by Data Engineers.
+Several SQL queries used by Data Engineers.